Pro Evolution Soccer: eFootball

 eFootball is the first football game from Konami without the title PES for nearly 20 years.
 The game was released on PlayStation 4, PlayStation 5, Microsoft Windows, Xbox One, Xbox Series X, Android, and iOS, on 30 September 2021.
 The cover of eFootball features Inter Miami's Lionel Messi. eFootball was met with overwhelmingly negative reception from critics and players alike because of the game's poor technical and graphical quality, and its lack of teams and features.

+eFootball Kick-Off!

+eFootball Kick-Off! released for the Nintendo Switch 2 on June 3, 2026.
+It is the first eFootball game to release for a Nintendo platform.